 Discussion

 Sinonasal cancers are a highly heterogeneous collection of morbid neoplasms often initially treated with surgery and adjuvant radiotherapy.
 Initially, these cancers can be clinically silent or mimic benign disease such as sinusitis or upper respiratory infections, as evidenced by a relatively high proportion of locally advanced extent at presentation.
-Our findings are consistent with population based data from SEER, showing a male predominant patient population mostly between 50 – 70 years of age that has not significantly changed in incidence over the last twenty years [9].
+Demographic analysis reveals our findings are consistent with population based data from SEER, showing a male predominant patient population mostly between 50 – 70 years of age that has not significantly changed in incidence over the last twenty years [9].
 Our data did not show significant changes over time in patient race or insurance status.

-The staging of sinonasal cancer has changed significantly over the last twenty years.
-Institutional systems for staging nasal cavity cancer were developed as early as 1988 [3] while maxillary cancer staging has been formalized by the American Joint Committee on Cancer since the 3rd edition in 1988 [19].
-The AJCC 6th edition, published in 2003, further subcategorized locally advanced disease in the maxillary sinus into resectable and unresectable disease with subsequently shown survival differences [18,19].
-Most case series were retrospectively staged based on the most frequently used staging system of that time [1, 3, 20].
-This study does not depend on the staging of sinonasal cancer, rather extrapolating severity based on the need for advanced surgical intervention.
+Tumor staging is not possible with the NIS, but paranasal sinus tumors are defined as advanced stage by spread beyond the paranasal sinuses to the cranial vault, orbit, or other local structures, or via lymphatic spread.
+Thus the prevelance

-This study confirms the prevalence of advanced initial presentation, shown by the fact that 20.2% of cases in this database required surgery with neck dissection, had orbital or maxillary sinus involvement, or had skull base involvement.
-In this study, we report that the number of complex cases has only increased over time, with an especially marked increase in the number of cases with neck dissection (Supplemental Figure E).Previous case series have also shown between 39%-95% of cases present initially with advanced disease (Stage III or IV)[1,8].
+of advanced disease at initial presentation is demonstrated by the fact that 20.2% of cases in this database and 50% of patients treated at higher volume centered underwentsurgery with neck dissection, had orbital or maxillary sinus involvement, or had skull base involvement.
+The data reveals an increase in the number of complex cases has only increased over time, with an especially marked increase in the number of cases with neck dissection (Supplemental Figure E).
+Causes for this are not immediately clear and could be due to better detection of advanced disease, improved recognition of disease pathology, or more aggressive management philosophies.
+Previous case series have also shown between 39%-95% of cases present initially with advanced disease (Stage III or IV)[1,8].
 There does not appear to be a trend over time for lower stage at initial presentation, as evidenced by even recent case series having high proportion of advanced disease (74% between 1995 – 2004 in Denmark[4]).

 Advances in surgical management of sinonasal cancer could explain the higher rates of referral over time to high-volume, experienced centers.
 Previous studies have shown decreased morbidity, decreased mortality, and deceased length of stays at high-volume centers for the surgical management of a variety of head and neck cancers [10, 11, 12].
 High volume surgeons, more commonly found at high volume centers, have also been found to have decreased perioperative complications, improved long term survival in cancer, and reduced hospital costs [13 – 16].
 These effects were especially seen in complicated cases [16].
 The increased referral over time to high-volume, experienced centers could be explained by the increased incidence of complex sinonasal cases over time.
 Particularly in cases with skull base involvement, it could be advantageous to have surgery at a high-volume center with an integrated approach with neurosurgical support.
+Alternatively, since this study lacks tumor staging data, it is possible that equivalently staged tumors are treated with less aggressive surgeries at low volume centers.

 Although there has been an increase in the number of complex cases performed, there has been a decrease in perioperative mortality for sinonasal cancer surgeries.
-This could suggest improved surgical technique and post-operative management as more aggressive, larger cases are undertaken without an increase in mortality.
-Given the poor local control and late presentation of sinonasal cancers, increasingly bigger cases can be suggested by the increase in overall morbidity over time.
-The incidence of infectious complications has gone down over time, while there in has been an increase in the number of electrolyte abnormalities and cardiopulmonary complications.
+Prior studies of skull base surgery have demonstrated an improved mortality over the past 40 years primarily due to decreased infectious rates and better reconstructive techniques.
+This has allowed more aggressive, larger surgeries without an increase in mortality.
+Concurrently, this would also explain theobserved increase in overall morbidity over time.
+The incidence of infectious complications has gone down over time, while there in has been an increase in the number of electrolyte abnormalities and ardiopulmonary complications.
+Further, surgeons are operating on older patients.